Earthquake insurance pays the policyholder in the event of an earthquake

 that causes property damage.
 Most homeowners insurance policies in California exclude earthquake damage, unless an additional policy is

 purchased for this coverage.
-Federal government loans for your primary residence in the event of a catastophic earthquake
+Federal government loans to repair your primary residence in the event of a catastophic

 Another good resource is the California Earthquake Authority (CEA) website.
 They have a nice calculator if you want to quote coverage options and get an idea of cost for coverage as a homeowner, condo unit owner, renter or mobilehome

 As with flood

 insurance or insurance on damage from a hurricane or other large-scale disasters, insurance companies must be careful